sales@farahatco.com +9714250025197142500251+ WhatsApp

 Article 59 of the Executive Regulations on VAT governs the requirement for Tax invoices and when they must be issued.

-In order to comply with Article 59 (1) of the Regulations,
+To comply with Article 59 (1) of the Regulations,

 A valid Tax invoice must contain at least the following information: